dusk196/ultimate-frontend-seed/README.md

 # Ultimate JS Seed

-A simple seed project for beginner's to kickstart the basic frontend developement in no time!
-Also you can play around with the `gulpfile.js` file included and understand how it works or how to configure it as per your requirements.
-So, stop spending times on the base architecture & become insanely productive in minutes!
+A simple seed project for beginner's to kickstart the basic frontend development in no time!
+Also, you can play around with the `gulpfile.js` file included and understand how it works or how to configure it as per your requirements.
+So, stop spending time on the base architecture & become insanely productive in minutes!

 # What's Included?